Running jobs

 - the amount and type of resources your job requests.

 To minimize queue time, request only the resources necessary for your workload.
 Overestimating resource needs can result in longer wait times.
-Profiling your code interactively (for example, in an sh_dev session session using tools like htop, nvtop, sacct) can help you determine appropriate resource requirements.
+Profiling your code interactively (for example, in an sh_dev session using tools like htop, nvtop, sacct) can help you determine appropriate resource requirements.

 Requesting resources#